-Table 5 provides the results of the multivariate analysis of operating performance.
-The coefficients on both the pre-announcement performance and the market-to-book ratio are negative with p-values less than 0.01.
-If the market-to-book ratio primarily captures the firms' future prospects, we would expect a positive sign on the market-to-book ratio.
-The negative sign instead suggests that firms with the highest market-to-book ratios will experience the largest drop in performance, perhaps because the ratios partially capture the extent to which the sample firms have temporarily boosted their operating performance to inflate their stock prices.
-As expected, the coefficient on the performance change for industry peers is positive, suggesting that industry-wide and/or economy-wide factors significantly influence firm performance.
+performance to inflate their stock prices.
+As expected, the coefficient on the performance change for industry peers is positive, suggesting that industrywide and/or economy-wide factors significantly influence firm performance.
 Moreover, the coefficients on discretionary accruals are negative when measuring performance by either operating income scaled by sales or operating income scaled by assets, suggesting that firms that inflate earnings experience subsequent drops in reported performance.
 In contrast, the coefficient on discretionary current accruals is positive when performance is measured by the change in the cash flow to sales measure.
-One possibility for this reversal in sign is that earnings management prior to equity offerings (specifically, aggressive revenue recognition) might inflate sales (the denominator in the cash flow to sales measure) and earnings, but not cash flows.
+One possible reason for this reversal in sign is that earnings management prior to equity offerings (specifically, aggressive revenue recognition) might inflate sales (the denominator in the cash flow to sales measure) and earnings but not cash flows.
 It follows that cash flow to sales ratios should improve in the periods following earnings management via aggressive revenue recognition.